cesarsst/test-stibodx/README.md

 - **Update User**: Allows updating an existing user.
 Requires the user to be authenticated.
 - **Delete User**: Allows deleting a user.
 Requires the user to be authenticated and have admin privileges.
 - **Get All Users**: Allows retrieving a list of all users.
 Requires the user to be authenticated and have admin privileges.
 - **Get User by ID**: Allows retrieving a user by their ID.
-No authentication is required.
+Requires the user to be authenticated and have admin privileges

 ### Authorization and Permission Restrictions